State-of-the-art facilities and delivered by expert practitioners/researchers

 Typical Sports Science students are keen, hard working, and committed with good interpersonal and communication skills.
 Entry may be directly from school at 18 or after a period of gaining experience in the workplace.

-Teaching is delivered in small groups, meaning that you will be given every opportunity to develop the practical skills you require in the performance lab and gym.
+Teaching is delivered in small groups, meaning that you will be given every opportunity to develop the practical skills you require in the performance laboratory and gym, gaining first-hand experience on the equipment.
 You will experience a range of teaching methods such as:

 Assesment will include: